Grebe: Feathers

 Grebes have unusual plumage.
-On average, grebes have 20,000 feathers, the highest among birds.
+On average, grebes have 20,000 feathers, the third highest number recorded among birds, after the Tundra Swan and the Emperor Penguin.
 The feathers are very dense and strongly curved.
 In the larger species, feathers are denser but shorter, while the opposite is true in smaller species, where the feathers are longer but less dense.

 The density and length of feathers are correlated exponentially with heat loss in cold water.
 For this reason, grebes invest the most time and effort of all birds in plumage maintenance.
 The uropygial glands secrete a high concentration of paraffin.
 The secretion provides a dual purpose of protecting the feathers from external parasites and fungi, as well as waterproofing them.
 When preening, grebes eat their feathers and feed them to their young.
 The function of this behaviour is uncertain, but it is believed to assist with pellet formation, excreting out internal parasites and protecting their insides from sharp bone material during digestion.
 The ventral plumage is the most dense, described as very fur-like.
 By pressing their feathers against the body, grebes can adjust their buoyancy.
 In the non-breeding season, grebes are plain-coloured in dark browns and whites.
 However, most have ornate and distinctive breeding plumages, often developing chestnut markings on the head area, and perform elaborate display rituals.
 The young, particularly those of the genus Podiceps, are often striped and retain some of their juvenile plumage even after reaching full size.